-- What is the problem your users are facing?
+- What problem are your users facing?

 - Is the problem real?
-Or, are you trying to solve a problem that doesn’t exist?
+Or are you trying to solve a problem that doesn’t exist?

 - Why will users buy your product or services?

 Before you invest in your product or tech business development, you must answer these questions to understand your user’s needs.
 Moreover, you will collect evidence on why your product or tech startup will be a hit while conducting discovery.